LOH Staff

 About the Staff

-Named “Innovator of the Year” in 2023 by the Upper Valley Business Alliance, Joe Clifford is an arts administration leader with more than 23 years of nonprofit and arts presenting experience.
+Named to NH Business Review’s “New Hampshire 200” list in 2025 and winner of the 2023 “Innovator of the Year” award by the Upper Valley Business Alliance, Joe Clifford is an arts administration leader with more than 25 years of nonprofit arts presenting experience.
 He joined Lebanon Opera House as Executive Director in 2017.

 For the previous 17 years, he had risen through the ranks at Dartmouth College’s Hopkins Center for the Arts in Hanover, NH.
 His work as Audience Engagement Director included oversight of the organization’s strategic communication as well as ongoing research about student engagement in the arts.
 Previously, Joe spent ten years leading the Hop’s Outreach and Arts Education programs.
 In that role, he planned 200 multi-disciplinary residency events each year.